3DCoded/3MS/docs/macros.md

 ```

 ### SET_MMMS_SETTINGS
-Sets the configuration for MMMS.
-Allows **temporary** customization of load and unload distances, and the number of tools.
+Sets the configuration for the 3MS.
+Allows **temporary** customization of load and unload distances and speeds

 **Example Usage**

 ```
-SET_MMMS_SETTINGS LOAD_DISTANCE=210 UNLOAD_DISTANCE=200 NUM_TOOLS=2
+SET_MMMS_SETTINGS LOAD_DISTANCE=210 UNLOAD_DISTANCE=200 LOAD_SPEED=3500 UNLOAD_SPEED=5500
 ```

 ## Filament Handling

 ### MMMS_UNLOAD
-Unloads filament by a specified distance.
-If no distance is specified, it uses the default unload distance from `MMMS_SETTINGS`.
+Unloads filament by a specified distance and speed.
+If no distance/speed is specified, it uses the default unload distance/speed from `MMMS_SETTINGS`.

 **Example Usage**

 ```
-MMMS_UNLOAD DISTANCE=200
+MMMS_UNLOAD DISTANCE=200 SPEED=5500
 ```

 ### MMMS_LOAD
-Loads filament by a specified distance.
-If no distance is specified, it uses the default load distance from `MMMS_SETTINGS`.
+Loads filament by a specified distance and speed.
+If no distance/speed is specified, it uses the default load distance/speed from `MMMS_SETTINGS`.

 **Example Usage**

 ```
-MMMS_LOAD DISTANCE=210
+MMMS_LOAD DISTANCE=210 SPEED=3500
 ```

 ### CHECK_FSENSOR